lucasdietrich/arm-rtos-rs/readme.md

 - Add the noinit section to the linker script
 - If symbol gets wiped out of the elf, gdb won't find it, we need to force the symbol to be kept in the elf file -> how to ? (e.g. _thread_switch)
 - Proper Systick/FCPU and FREQ_SYS_TICK handling
+- Choose distinct allocators for multiple Box<T> (e.g. one for the kernel, one for the user)
+- Implement synchronization primitives cancellation mecanism (trait function + syscall)
+- Implement identifier for synchronization primitives (number, str ??)

 ## Notes